History and Philosophy

 - Health Screening

-- B.S., Fine Art, Florida SouthWestern State College, Naples, FL
+- A.A., Fine Art, Florida SouthWestern State College, Naples, FL

 - Early Childhood Administration, Auburn University, Montgomery, AL